TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/drivers/ipc_rpmsg.md

 - Enable/Disable IPC RPMessage between different CPUs
 - Enable IPC RPMessage between NORTOS/RTOS and Linux.
 When enabled, SysConfig generates the resource table that is needed to talk with Linux.
 - Select RP Message max message size, number of buffer in a VRING
+- Enable/Disable SafeIPC.
+If Enabled, the Shared memory is organized in a way that allows Firewalling.
+Only Sender and Receiver core will have access to the VRING.
+  Firewall configuration is not part of IPC SysCfg module.
+It has to be done separately.
+The SysCfg generated code has comments on the Start and End addresses and the involved cores.
+This can be used during the firewall configuration.
+Data Integrity Check has to be handled in application.
+CRC can be sent as a part of Payload and decoded in the receiver end.
 \endcond
 \cond SOC_AM62X
 - Enable IPC RPMessage between NORTOS/RTOS and Linux.
 When enabled, SysConfig generates the resource table that is needed to talk with Linux.